-- 2.1 The site comprises a broadly rectangular plot of about 0.39 ha.
-It has maximum dimensions of about 50 m width (along the Carbone Hill frontage) x 85 m depth.
-It currently forms part of a garden to The Warren (No 8 Carbone Hill) which is situated to the east.
-The main garden area for The Warren is immediately to the south of the house. - 2.2 The site is very well contained by mature trees and hedging along the front boundary to Carbone Hill so that it does not offer any views into or out of the site.
+- 2.1 The site comprises a broadly rectangular plot of about 0.31 ha.
+It has maximum dimensions of about 38 m width x 85 m depth.
+For comparison purposes, the infill plot for the approved dwelling under permission 6/2023/0677/FULL on the opposite side of No. 8 Carbone Hill had a site area of 0.39 ha and up to 50m wide x 85 m depth. - 2.2 The site currently forms part of a garden to The Warren (No 8 Carbone Hill) which is situated to the southwest.
+The main garden area for The Warren is immediately to the south of the house.
+There is also a detached garage set back into the site which would be demolished (there is ample existing hard surfacing in front of No. 8 which would be used for vehicle parking).
+The site is very well contained by mature trees and hedging along the front boundary to Carbone Hill so that it does not offer any views into or out of the site and is seen as an existing gap in the street scene.